kamaql97/file-hash-scanner/ReadMe.md

 ## Usage
-Create a new instance of the class with a file's hash.
+Create a new instance of the class `FileScanner` with a file's hash as an argument.
 The code can then print out the requested markdown tables.

 ##### example.py
 ```python
 from solution.scanner import FileScanner

 f = FileScanner('84c82835a5d21bbcf75a61706d8ab549')
 f.request_data()